 SDSA is funded in part by voluntary membership dues.
 SDSA is different from the SD Soybean Checkoff because SDSA has the ability to advocate on behalf of legislation.
 By law, checkoff dollars cannot be used for advocacy.

-Grow market opportunities and value for South Dakota soybean farmers through public policy and education.
+To improve the competitiveness and profitability for South Dakota soybean farmers through policy and education.